 I once read a story in a magazine of an atheist who loved nature & had gone on a hike on a nature trail.
-As he kept admiring the scenes around him, he lost track of the trail and when the time came for him to get back, he realized that he was hopelessly lost.
+As he kept admiring the scenes around him, he lost track of the trail.
+When eventually the time came for him to get back, he realized that he was hopelessly lost.
 So, for the first time in his life, he prayed to God.

 He did come out alive eventually, and was relating the incident to some friends.
 At the point when he mentioned about his prayer to God, one of the friends asked, ‘Well, how did God answer your prayer’?
 The unbelieving man replied, ‘Well, before God could answer the prayer, a guide came along & brought me to safety!’